OyczE/esp32-wifi-penetration-tool-esp32c5/FliperApp/README.md

 For details on the manifest format see [App Manifests](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppManifests.md).
 API documentation can be found in the [Flipper Doxygen pages](https://developer.flipper.net/flipperzero/doxygen/).

-The `furi_hal_serial.h` header in this folder is a minimal stub so the app can be built outside the firmware tree.
+The `furi_hal_serial.h` header in this folder is a minimal stub providing only the few functions used by this example so it can be built outside the firmware tree.